 War Memorial park and courtyard

-The park here leads up to the war memorial and the memorial-museum main building is an upward row of steps leading into a circular outdoor courtyard with flags.
+The park here leads up to the war memorial and the memorial-museum main building is an upward row of steps leading into a circular outdoor courtyard with country flags.

 Also, the circular courtyard houses the flags and a few words of the countries that contributed to defending South Korea during the Korean War.
+You can take a time to read the various war contributions of each country, inscribed into the glossy stone tablets placed at the foot of each flagpole.

 Interior Galleries and Exhibitions